canjs/canjs/view/stache/doc/can-import.md

 $('body').append(renderer());
 ```

-The other way is to import the module into the templates data.
+The other way is to import the module into the template's data.
 **app.js**
 ```
 import canStache from 'can/view/stache/stache';